rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 Sometimes assembly instructions require operands passed via memory addresses/memory locations.
 You have to manually use the memory address syntax specified by the target architecture.
-For example, on x86/x86_64 using intel assembly syntax, you should wrap inputs/outputs in `[]` to indicate they are memory operands:
+For example, on x86/x86_64 using Intel assembly syntax, you should wrap inputs/outputs in `[]` to indicate they are memory operands:

 ```rust,allow_fail
 #![feature(asm, llvm_asm)]